cyberark/conjur/README.md

 $ ./cli policy load <account> <policy/path/from/project/root.yml>
 ```

-For most development work, the account will be `cucumber`, which is created when the developement environment starts.
+For most development work, the account will be `cucumber`, which is created when the development environment starts.
 The policy path must be inside the `cyberark/conjur` project folder, and referenced from the project root.

 ## Testing